gopod/crypex/README.md

 License
 =======

-This project is licensed under the terms of the [MIT](LICENCE) license.
+This project licensed under the terms of the [MIT](LICENCE) license.